rhiot/rhiot/docs/readme.md

     {"status": "success"}

+##### Intercepting REST API requests

+If you would like to intercept the HTTP communication between the HTTP client and the REST API (for example in order to add the security checks), just add your custom implementation of the `HttpExchangeInterceptor` interface to your classpath...

+    package com.example

+    import com.github.camellabs.iot.cloudlet.device.vertx.HttpExchangeInterceptor
+    import io.vertx.groovy.ext.web.RoutingContext

+    class MockHttpExchangeInterceptor implements HttpExchangeInterceptor {

+        @Override
+        public void intercept(RoutingContext routingContext) {
+            String token = routingContext.request().getHeader('security_token');
+            if(...) { // token is not valid routingContext.response().end("Invalid security token!");
+            }
+        }

+    }

+...and set the `application_package` property to the base package of your application.
+For example for the snippet above the base package could be set as follows:

+    docker run -d -e application_package=com.example com.example/rhiot-cloudlet-device-customized

 #### Device management web UI

 Rhiot Cloudlet Console comes with the web interface on the top of the device management REST API.
 The web UI makes it easier